2024 Indian general election: Misinformation

 Narendra Modi, on 21 April during an election campaign rally in Rajasthan, falsely claimed that former Prime Minister Manmohan Singh once said "Muslims have the first right on the country's resources".
 However, Singh's speech also mentioned backward communities, including scheduled castes, scheduled tribes, Other Backward Classes, women, children, and minorities.
 Modi falsely claimed that Rahul Gandhi had not named Gautam Adani and Mukesh Ambani throughout the elections.
 Gandhi had mentioned Adani and Ambani about 25 times.

-In April 2024, the BBC reported that Generative artificial intelligence and deepfake videos were allegedly used by both the BJP and the opposition parties in the 2024 elections.
+In April 2024, the BBC reported that Generative AI and deepfake videos were allegedly used by both the BJP and the opposition parties in the 2024 elections.

 An alleged doctored video of BJP leader Amit Shah’s speech regarding reservations in Telangana on April 23 was posted by Telangana Congress on the social media platform X (formerly Twitter), where Amit Shah was falsely shown to be announcing the curtailment of reservations granted to the SC, ST, & OBC communities.
 Shah accused the opposition of tampering with his video, leading to the registration of an FIR and a summons being issued to Telangana's Chief Minister Revanth Reddy.
 The police arrested two people, one from the Congress party, and another from the opposition Aam Aadmi Party (AAP) in connection with Shah's case.
 The arrested Congress worker was associated with its social media unit, and was alleged to have created the video.
 The Congress Party denied the involvement of its worker in this case.

 In June 2024, Time noted throughout the elections, associates and supporters of the BJP circulated fake news in order to discredit its opponents and spread hatred against religious minorities.